French wine: Reforms

-The largest changes will be in the Vin de France category, and to VDQS wines, which either need to qualify as AOP wines or be downgraded to an IGP category.
-For the former AOC wines, the move to AOP will only mean minor changes to the terminology of the label, while the actual names of the appellations themselves will remain unchanged.
-While no new wines have been marketed under the old designations from 2012, bottles already in the distribution chain will not be relabelled.
+The largest changes were in the Vin de France category, and to VDQS wines, which either need to qualify as AOP wines or be downgraded to an IGP category.
+For the former AOC wines, the move to AOP involved only minor changes to the terminology of the label, while the actual names of the appellations themselves will remain unchanged.
+Pre-2012 bottles in the distribution chain are not relabelled.

 Wine styles, grape varieties and terroir

 All common styles of wine – red, rosé, white (dry, semi-sweet and sweet), sparkling and fortified – are produced in France.
 In most of these styles, the French production ranges from cheap and simple versions to some of the world's most famous and expensive examples.
 An exception is French fortified wines, which tend to be relatively unknown outside France.

 In many respects, French wines have more of a regional than a national identity, as evidenced by different grape varieties, production methods and different classification systems in the various regions.
 Quality levels and prices vary enormously, and some wines are made for immediate consumption while other are meant for long-time cellaring.

 If there is one thing that most French wines have in common, it is that most styles have developed as wines meant to accompany food, be it a quick baguette, a simple bistro meal, or a full-fledged multi-course menu.
 Since the French tradition is to serve wine with food, wines have seldom been developed or styled as "bar wines" for drinking on their own, or to impress in tastings when young.